-- Sexual orientation and/or gender identity. - Whether the inmate experienced prior sexual abuse while incarcerated or at any time during his life. - Whether the inmate committed sexual abuse against another person while incarcerated or at any time during his life. - If the inmate is familiar with the prison environment. - Whether the inmate has been approached or pressured by other inmates for sexual favors. - Inmate's own perception of vulnerability.
+- Sexual orientation and/or gender identity. - Whether the inmate has been a victim of sexual abuse while incarcerated or at any time during his life (adult or child). - · Whether the inmate committed sexual abuse against another person while incarcerated or at any time during his life (adult or child).

+- If the inmate is familiar with the prison environment. - Whether the inmate has been approached or pressured by other inmates for sexual favors. - Inmate's own perception of vulnerability.

-The assessment also requires that the Classification Officer must confirm if the inmate has any prior incarcerations and criminal history to include prior convictions for sex offenses.
+The assessment requires the staff member to also confirm if the inmate has any prior incarcerations, and a criminal history, to include prior convictions for sex offenses.
 At the conclusion of the interview process, a Sexual Risk Indicator score (SRI) is generated from the responses entered into the system.
-The SRI score assists Classification staff with determining housing assignments, additional risk, or assessment needs for the inmate, and dependent upon the answer provided by the inmate, the program will automatically generate an immediate referral to medical and mental health staff.
+The SRI score assists Classification staff with determining housing, programming, and job assignments, additional risk, or assessment needs for the inmate, and dependent upon the answer provided by the inmate, the program will automatically generate an immediate referral to medical and mental health staff.
 The program will automatically generate the next appointment (within 30 days) for each inmate.